vigenere23/disma/docs/config.md

 - `category` (optional `string`) : Name of the channel's parent category.
   - ⚠️ Every channel needs to have a **unique combination of _name_, _category_ and _type_**.
 - `topic` (optional `string`) : Topic of the channel.
-- `permissions_overwrites`: Settings for setting the permissions overwrites.
+- `permissions_overwrites`: Params for setting the permissions overwrites.

 **Important notes**